Site Loader

 In celebration of spring, I’m excited to unveil a long-awaited article addressed to one of the most invigorating and pioneering ingredients in Asian culture and worldwide skin care: green tea.

-My goal is to explore through green tea a powerful and potent way (method) to nurture our inner vitality and well-being, while enhancing our skincare routine, thus taking care of all aspects of self-care.
+In this article, my goal is to explore through green tea a powerful and potent way (method) to nurture our inner vitality and well-being.
+Specifically, to enhance your skincare routine, therefore taking care of all aspects of self-care.

 Recent studies on Green Tea

 Green tea is rich in antioxidants, polyphenols, and other bioactive compounds that have been studied for their positive effects on skin health, most notably catechins, like EGCG (a type of catechin).
-Even if catechins are the best studied compound of the plant origin, we still don’t have conclusive results, being difficult to find and isolates catechins conjugates from the leaves.
-There might be benefits that have not yet been proven through research.
+Although catechins are the best studied compound of the plant origin, we still don’t have conclusive results, still being difficult to find and isolates catechins conjugates from the leaves.
+Nevertheless, researchers still need to prove its potential benefits.

 Green Tea’s Health Benefits

-Green tea has been consumed for thousands of years for its health properties and pleasant aroma being one of the most popular drinks in the world.
+People have enjoyed green tea for thousands of years, drawn to its health benefits and pleasant aroma, making it one of the most popular drinks in the world.

-Green tea has a long history of being valued in ancient Chinese medicine.
-It’s known for its many benefits, like helping with stress, reducing anxiety, boosting memory, possibly acting as a gentle diuretic, keeping you alert and focused, and even potentially lowering cholesterol levels.
+Overall, people value green tea for its many benefits — helping with stress, reducing anxiety, boosting memory, possibly acting as a gentle diuretic, and keeping you alert and focused.
+Furthermore, some researchers suggest it can potentially lower cholesterol levels.

 • Antioxidant properties